Mohammad Reza Mousavi

 - J.F.
 Groote and M.R.
 Mousavi.
 Modeling and Analysis of Communicating Systems, MIT Press, 2014.

-We regularly engage with the general public and organise outreach activities on the theme of Trust in Autonomous Vehicles.
+We regularly engage with policy makers and the general public, write policy notes, and organise outreach activities on the theme of Trust in Autonomous Vehicles.
 Here you can find some examples of our outreach material:

 - A policy note, as a response to the call for evidence from the Department for Digital, Culture, Media and Sport on Data: a new direction.